salesforce.com (NYSE:CRM) Issues Q1 2023 Earnings Guidance

+salesforce.com (NYSE:CRM – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
+The CRM provider reported $0.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.12 by $0.12.
+The firm had revenue of $7.33 billion during the quarter, compared to the consensus estimate of $7.24 billion. salesforce.com had a net margin of 5.45% and a return on equity of 4.76%.
+The business’s revenue was up 25.9% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.54 EPS.
+On average, analysts predict that salesforce.com will post 2.1 earnings per share for the current fiscal year.

-In related news, CFO Amy E. Weaver sold 815 shares of the firm’s stock in a transaction that occurred on Thursday, December 23rd.
-The shares were sold at an average price of $251.47, for a total value of $204,948.05.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, insider Srinivas Tallapragada sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, February 7th.
-The shares were sold at an average price of $220.17, for a total transaction of $4,403,400.00.
+In related news, insider Parker Harris sold 427 shares of the business’s stock in a transaction on Monday, January 24th.
+The shares were sold at an average price of $212.53, for a total transaction of $90,750.31.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider Brent Hyder sold 2,708 shares of the business’s stock in a transaction on Wednesday, December 22nd.
+The stock was sold at an average price of $253.73, for a total transaction of $687,100.84.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 177,348 shares of company stock worth $40,575,852.
+In the last ninety days, insiders sold 179,648 shares of company stock worth $41,069,869.
 Insiders own 4.10% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Vident Investment Advisory LLC grew its position in salesforce.com by 0.5% during the fourth quarter.
-Vident Investment Advisory LLC now owns 14,724 shares of the CRM provider’s stock valued at $3,741,000 after acquiring an additional 78 shares during the last quarter.
-EP Wealth Advisors LLC grew its holdings in shares of salesforce.com by 28.4% in the fourth quarter.
-EP Wealth Advisors LLC now owns 7,614 shares of the CRM provider’s stock worth $1,935,000 after purchasing an additional 1,686 shares during the last quarter.
-NewEdge Advisors LLC grew its holdings in shares of salesforce.com by 46.2% in the fourth quarter.
-NewEdge Advisors LLC now owns 28,390 shares of the CRM provider’s stock worth $7,215,000 after purchasing an additional 8,975 shares during the last quarter.
-Titleist Asset Management LTD. bought a new position in shares of salesforce.com in the fourth quarter worth approximately $345,000.
-Finally, Zullo Investment Group Inc. bought a new position in shares of salesforce.com in the fourth quarter worth approximately $172,000.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Vident Investment Advisory LLC increased its holdings in salesforce.com by 0.5% during the fourth quarter.
+Vident Investment Advisory LLC now owns 14,724 shares of the CRM provider’s stock worth $3,741,000 after buying an additional 78 shares during the last quarter.
+EP Wealth Advisors LLC increased its holdings in shares of salesforce.com by 28.4% in the fourth quarter.
+EP Wealth Advisors LLC now owns 7,614 shares of the CRM provider’s stock valued at $1,935,000 after purchasing an additional 1,686 shares during the last quarter.
+NewEdge Advisors LLC increased its holdings in shares of salesforce.com by 46.2% in the fourth quarter.
+NewEdge Advisors LLC now owns 28,390 shares of the CRM provider’s stock valued at $7,215,000 after purchasing an additional 8,975 shares during the last quarter.
+Titleist Asset Management LTD. acquired a new position in shares of salesforce.com in the fourth quarter valued at $345,000.
+Finally, Zullo Investment Group Inc. acquired a new position in shares of salesforce.com in the fourth quarter valued at $172,000.
 Institutional investors and hedge funds own 77.16% of the company’s stock.

 salesforce.com, inc. provides customer relationship management technology that brings companies and customers together worldwide.
 Its Customer 360 platform empowers its customers to work together to deliver connected experiences for their customers.
 The company's service offerings include Sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and Service that enables companies to deliver trusted and highly personalized customer service and support at scale.